micahflee/semiphemeral/README.md

 Your filename will be different than this one, so make sure you update the command to match it.

+_**WARNING: Don't automate this command.** Pay close attention when you run this command, and after it completes successfully don't run it again.
+Otherwise you'll relike and unlike all of these tweets over again.
+If it fails in the middle of the like/unlike process, then download a new copy of your Twitter data and run it again using the new `like.js` instead._

 First this will fetch all of the old tweets you liked a long time ago, relike them, and then unlike them again.
 Every relike will cause a notification, but at the end of the process your likes will have actually been deleted.

 New likes don't have this problem, so as long as you regularly run `semiphemeral delete`, your new likes will automatically get deleted.